sulu/sulu-docs/reference/content-types/text_editor.rst

     * - height
       - integer
       - Set the text editor height
-    * - maxheight
+    * - maxHeight
       - integer
-      - Set the max text editor height for autogrow '0' is  infinitely
+      - Set the max height for autogrow '0' is  infinitely
     * - enterMode
       - string P/BR/DIV
       - Set what happens on enter allowed P or BR